 Get style ideas from the latest celebrity styles and black hair magazines such as: Sophisticate's Black Hairstyles, Hype Hair, and Black Beauty and Hair.
-Another way to find ideas is to visit hair forums, such as Black Hair Media, Black Hair Planet, and Black Hair Talk.
+Another way to find ideas is to visit hair forums like Black Hair Media.

 Ideas for African American Hairstyles for Prom

 There are a number of different looks that are popular for black hair for prom, from classic styles to edgier looks.